 If you find that the problems you are experiencing are creating major distractions in your ability to sleep, concentrate, or focus on classwork, it may be beneficial for you to schedule an intake so that a counselor may assist in determining the level of intervention you might need.
 This could include using the 10 sessions per academic year for which you are eligible, or a referral to an outside provider.

 No, you do not.
 The Office of Counseling Services is a voluntary service which means you may feel free to use, or not use the services at any time.
 The care and concern of professors and staff for students often involves informing them about the support offices on campus to enhance the academic experience.
 This is why faculty and staff regularly refer students to use this office.
 We appreciate referrals because we want to provide assistance, however the ultimate choice to come ot counseling is that of the student and no one can be forced to attend.

 Appointments are best scheduled by telephone at 219-980-6741 during scheduled hours of operation.

-You may also schedule an appointment by visiting our office in Hawthorn Hall Room 201, or by sending an email to our email address at [[iunoocs]].
-Please note that email is not the most secure form of communication.
+You may also schedule an appointment by visiting our office in Hawthorn Hall Room 201, or by sending an email request to our email address at [[iunoocs]], or by calling our main number at 219-980-6741.
 Emails are checked and returned during our normal business hours of Monday-Friday 8:00 am – 5:00 pm.

 The process begins with an intake interview and an evaluation of the person's circumstance and presenting problem.
 Normally this is completed in the first session or two.
 Goals are established for short-term counseling which lasts no more than ten sessions per academic year.
-During these sessions the client and the counselor explore not only the roots of the difficulty, but also possibilities for growth and change.
+During these sessions, the client and the counselor explore possibilities for growth and change.